no0ker/wsdl-sort-maven-plugin/README.md

 # wsdl-sort-maven-plugin

-a little maven plugin for sort a chaotic wsdl-file.
+little maven plugin for sort any chaotic wsdl-file.